Community notes reduce engagement with and diffusion of false information online: Results

 While the majority of variation in treatment effects is attributable to the speed of note attachment and the posts' popularity before treatment, we also find that both post content and note quality are associated with variability in treatment effects.
-Prior work has found that right-leaning media consumers tend to be more prone to motivated reasoning than left-leaning consumers~\cite{walter_fact-checking_2020} and that Democrats are more likely than Republicans to rate community notes as helpful~\cite{wojcik_birdwatch_2022}.
-These findings suggest that posts on right-leaning content, likely seen more often by right-leaning users~\cite{cinelli_echo_2021}, would have smaller treatment effects than those on left-leaning content.
+Prior work has found that right-leaning media consumers tend to be more prone to motivated reasoning than left-leaning consumers~\cite{walter_fact-checking_2020} and that Republicans are less likely than Democrats to rate community notes as helpful~\cite{wojcik_birdwatch_2022}.
+These findings suggest that notes on right-leaning content, likely seen more often by right-leaning consumers~\cite{cinelli_echo_2021}, would have smaller treatment effects than those on left-leaning content.
 However, we do not find evidence that this is the case among the English-language posts that we label for partisanship.
 In fact, we estimate that notes on left-leaning content tend to be less effective at reducing reposts, both in absolute and relative terms.
-We describe the methodology for labeling post partisanship in Appendix~\ref{si:post-partisanship-classification}.
-The average treatment effect on right-leaning posts is $-395$ reposts (95\% CI: [$-466$, $-325$]), a percentage change in average growth due to note attachment of $-55.0\%$, relative to an average treatment effect on left-leaning posts of $-205$ reposts (95\% CI: [$-274$, $-136$]), a percentage change of $-42.6\%$.
-As shown in Appendix~\ref{si:hte-views-replies-likes}, we also find similar effects for views, replies, and likes.
+We describe the methodology for labeling post partisanship in \textit{SI Appendix, section 1F}.
+The estimated average treatment effect on right-leaning posts is −393 reposts (95\% CI: [−464, −323]), a percentage change in average growth due to note attachment of −55.1\%, relative to an estimated average treatment effect on left-leaning posts of −198 reposts (95\% CI: [−269, −128]), a percentage change of −41.8\%.
+As shown in \textit{SI Appendix, section 4}, we also find similar effects for views, replies, and likes.